HB9DTX/EDI2ODX/README.md

    - *geotiler*

 # Usage
-1. Copy one or more EDI file in the current directory
+1. Copy one or more EDI file in the current directory (one file per contest and per activated band)
-2. (Optional: edit the distance limits for selecting the QSO on the different bands in the first lines of the script)
+2. (Optional: edit the distance limits for selecting the QSO on the different bands by editing the "ODX" dictionary in the first lines of the script )
-3. (Optional: select whether statistics and map are to be generated)
+3. (Optional: select whether statistics and map are to be generated: STATSMAP = True/False)
 4. Run the script
-5. Best DXs files are generated in the local directory.
+5. Best DXs files are generated in the local directory for each EDI file available.
 The generated file name contains the contest start date, the call and the band as stated in the EDI file (ex: 20221001_HB9XC__432MHz_DXs.txt).
+6. If statmap is set to True, azimuths and distances histograms plots as wel las a map are generated.
+They are based on the full log, not only best DX's
+7. If the map boundaries are not suitable (some stations falling outside the map) they can be tweaked by editing MAP_BBOX global variable and running again the script.

 # References